Espadarana prosoblepon: Morphology

 Espadarana prosoblepon is considered to be medium in size, measuring 2.1–2.8 cm in males and 2.5–3.1 cm in females.
 During the tadpole phase, its length is around 1.2 cm and has dorsal eyes and nostrils.
 It is distinguished from the other glass frogs by having a protruding humeral spine in males and membranes between fingers 3 and 4 of its hand.
 In terms of sexual dimorphism; males have humeral hooks.
-In terms of size, males are around 0.11g, and snout to vent are about 2.5 cm.
+In terms of size, males are around 0.11 g, and snout to vent are about 2.5 cm.
 Male body size and humeral spine size is different among individuals, but these qualities don't determine success during aggressive interactions.
-The head of Espadarana prosoblepon is wide and seems round when observed overhead.
+The head of E. prosoblepon is wide and seems round when observed overhead.
 Its eyes are large and protruding with a small space between the eyes.
 It does not have a tympanum (or cannot be seen).
 It has vomerine teeth and due to its translucent smooth skin, its bones and intestines are visible (intestines less so due to white membrane cover).
 Its fingers vary in length (finger 1 is longer than finger 2) and are webbed.

 Colouration

-While the morphology of Espadarana prosoblepon is relatively consistent, its coloration pattern is especially variable.
+While the morphology of E. prosoblepon is relatively consistent, its coloration pattern is especially variable.
 These variable patterns and colorations include populations that are yellow, black and green.
 During the tadpole phase its color is black and then later changes to brown/red.
 Its dorsal exteriors are emerald green (hence the name) and may have black specks.
 The color of its fingers is faintly paler than the rest of its body and its bones are green due to biliverdin presence.
 The iris is usually gray or silver with dark outlines.